nayfin/tft/libs/crispr-forms/README.md

 ## Usage

 With CRISPR Forms we've abstracted out form template entirely allowing you to generate your form by simply passing a configuration object to the `tft-crispr-form` component.

+Interactive documentation can be found on Stackblitz [here](https://stackblitz.com/github/nayfin/tft-documentation).
+We will be expanding on this to give clear examples of usage for each available field and feature in the near future.

 In `some-component.html` we pass the configuration to the component and `handleSubmit` function to the `submitted` event.